Autumn planted

 Order Code: 53-22

-Delivered to you from November
+Delivered to you from early October

 Allium karataviense was first described by Regel in 1875, and was originally from Central Asia and China.
 It is a low growing Allium, useful for its foliage as well as its flower as the leaves still look good at flowering time.
 Particularly so when they are quite closely planted in a sunny spot in a raised bed or rockery when the metallic characteristics of the plant come to the fore.
 The broad, lined leaves are grey-green with silvery bloom and a reddish edge line, the stem is short and sturdy with a pale pink flower about 3-4" (8-10 cm) across some 4-8" (10-20 cm) from the ground.